Chemicals strategy for sustainability

 - Setting the example for a global sound management of chemicals.
 Actions will aim, notably, at supporting capacity-building of third countries in chemicals assessment and management; and at ensuring that hazardous chemicals banned in the EU are not produced for export.

-An exchange of views with the EU Commissioner for Environment took place in the ENVI Committee on 15 October 2020.
-Committee members generally supported the strategy, acknowledging that it takes on board many of the elements highlighted in Parliament's resolution of 10 July 2020.
+In an exchange of views with the Environment Commissioner on 15 October 2020, ENVI Committee members generally supported the strategy, acknowledging that it takes on board many of the elements highlighted in Parliament's July resolution.

 - European Commission, Chemicals Strategy for Sustainability.
-Towards a Toxic-Free Environment, COM(2020) 667, with Annex
+Towards a Toxic-Free Environment, COM(2020) 667

 - European Commission, Restrictions Roadmap under the Chemicals Strategy for Sustainability, SWD(2022) 128